gitlabhq/omnibus-gitlab/doc/package-information/omnibus_packages.md

 1. Very simple to get started.
 1. Upgrading to the latest version is extremely simple.
-1. Running separate services in multiple containers and keeping them running is a large task that might not be required.
+1. Running separate services in multiple containers and keeping them running is can be more complex and might not be required for a given install

-Additionally, containers started with this Docker image can also be configured to connect to other containers in a similar way like any other Docker container.
-This allows you to start up with GitLab fast without a lot of overhead and then scale up when necessary just by changing configuration.

-Like noted above, if your circumstances allow you to spend time installing, configuring and maintaining, the 'lean' Docker image might be a valid use-case for you.
+This method is great for organizations just getting started with containers and schedulers, and may not be ready for a more complex installation when they are just getting started.This method is a great introduction, and will work well for smaller organizations.

 [GitLab Architecture Overview]: https://docs.gitlab.com/ce/development/architecture.html#gitlab-architecture-overview
 [rubygems]: https://gitlab.com/gitlab-org/gitlab-ce/blob/master/Gemfile.lock